Overview

 PAR Denial Appeals:

-- If the injured worker or their legal representative does not agree with the MDO's resolution, they may request an additional review via adjudication by using a Request for Assistance by Injured Worker (Form RFA-1W) or Request for Further Action by Legal Counsel (Form RFA-1LC).
+- If the injured worker or their legal representative does not agree with the MDO's resolution, they may request an additional review via adjudication by using a Request for Assistance by Injured Worker (Form RFA-1W) or Request for Further Action by Legal Counsel (eForm RFA-1LC).

 Durable Medical Equipment (DME)